One of Budapest’s best attractions

 The ruin pubs started opening in the beginning of 2000, since then the seventh district (or Jewish quarter) is home to hundreds of them!

 Until Budapest, I had never been to a ruin pub before, but I’m glad I went to at least one.
 We had a great time there enjoying good food and cold local beer.
-So, read further to know what you can expect of a ruin pub and how it started.
+So, read further to know what you can expect from a ruin pub and how it started.
 Enjoy!

 The ruin pubs idea started with people who wanted a cheap place to drink.
 So, why not create this place in an abandoned building, right?
 What could possibly be cheaper than that?
 Besides our own home sweet home, I don’t know the answer to this question.